Art and Design

 Design and Technology is both a creative and technical subject.
 It combines aspects of creative design and applied science.
 It is about designing and making products in a range of materials that both look good and work well.
 It is about responding to human needs or design challenges in an innovative way through research and evaluation.

 Creative learning in Design and Technology involves using both imaginative design and problem solving skills.
 It should link to the world of industry and commerce and the technologies they employ.
 It should include opportunities for learning that are vocationally relevant and allow a spirit of enterprise.

-In Years 10 & 11, students can choose GCSE courses in Design Technology (Food Technology), Design Technology (Textile Design) or the BTEC Extended Certificate in Art and Design (which is equivalent to 2 GCSE passes at grades A*-C).
+In Years 10 & 11, students can currently choose GCSE courses in Design Technology (Food Technology), Design Technology (Textile Design) or the BTEC Extended Certificate in Art and Design (which is equivalent to 2 GCSE passes at grades A*-C).